evolvingstuff/vdw2/content/posts/bmd-improved-with-800-mg-calcium-400-iu-of-vitamin-d-and-100-ug-of-vitamin-k.md

 * <a href="/posts/vitamin-k-and-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 765">Vitamin K and Vitamin D</a>

-* <a href="/posts/even-400-iu-reduced-bone-loss-a-bit" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 780">Even 400 IU reduced bone loss a bit – Aug 2010</a>  no mention of Vitamin K nor Magnesium
+* [Even 400 IU reduced bone loss a bit – Aug 2010](/posts/even-400-iu-reduced-bone-loss-a-bit)  no mention of Vitamin K nor Magnesium

 * [Overview Osteoporosis and vitamin D](/posts/overview-osteoporosis-and-vitamin-d)